Cray-HPE/docs-csm/operations/validate_csm_health.md

          - **ERROR: failed to update leader lock**
          - **ERROR: Exception when working with master via replication connection**

+         Errors reported after rebooting worker NCNs should be re-checked in 15 minutes by re-running the ncnPostgresHealthChecks script - for example errors that start with the following:
+         - **ERROR: Error communicating with DCS**

          If there is no Leader, refer to [Troubleshoot Postgres Database](./kubernetes/Troubleshoot_Postgres_Database.md#leader).

       - Verify the State of each cluster member is 'running'.